 Marketing to USA Vape Stores: Increase your success rate

-The new geo location and WHOIS data records are meant to help to increase your success rate by allowing you to sort the records geographically (which allows for geo-targeted campaigns) and also include website's owner/webmaster emails in your campaigns.
+The new geolocation and WHOIS data records are meant to help to increase your success rate by allowing you to sort the records geographically (which allows for geo-targeted campaigns) and also include the website's owner/webmaster emails in your campaigns.

 Updates Changelog for USA Vape Shop Database

-Mid May 2020 - COVID-19 Update to USA Vape Shop Database
+Mid May 2020 - Update to USA Vape Shop Database

-We have added 1,500 new USA vape shops as well as smoke shops, head shops, gifts shops and other places that sell vape products.
-To get to these additional results, we performed a local scrape of Google Maps, Google, Bing, Facebook Business Pages, LinkedIn, Instagram and Twitter.
+We have added 1,500 new USA vape shops as well as smoke shops, head shops, gift shops, and other places that sell vape products.
+To get to these additional results, we performed a local scrape of Google Maps, Google, Bing, Facebook Business Pages, LinkedIn, Instagram, and Twitter.
 In total, there are now 8,500 plus vape shops and other places that sell vape products across the United States.